 Comparatively slower response times in contrast to other frameworks.
 Benchmarks

-Python Based Alternatives to Flask Framework
+Python Based Alternatives for Flask Framework

 Apart from Flask, following are the other most popular web frameworks in Python

 In this tutorial we had a basic understanding of Flask, its web server.
 And also learnt why one should choose Flask to implement web applications.
 We saw the limitations of Flask and how Flask extensions will help overcome those limitations.
-Then we learnt what are the alternatives to Flask web application frameworks in Python.
+Then we learnt what are the Flask alternative web application frameworks in Python.